zachvalenta/jvns.ca/content/post/2018-10-28-when-does-teaching-with-comics-work-well-.markdown

 ---

-I'm speaking at [Let's sketch tech!](https://letssketchtech.splashthat.com/) in San Francisco December.
+I'm speaking at [Let's sketch tech!](https://letssketchtech.splashthat.com/) in San Francisco in December.
 I've been thinking about what to talk about (the mechanics of making zines? how comics skills are different from drawing skills? the business of self-publishing?).
 So here's one interesting question: in what situations does using comics to teach help?